cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

   abortTransactionUnless(this.Tx.signer===icaOwnerAddress)// CHECK PROPER SYNTAX
   // Validate functions parameter..

-  // call sendExecuteTx
+  // call sendexecuteTx
-  // Should compute and pass in timeout related things or this should be done in sendExecuteTx? return sequence= sendExecuteTx(portId, channelId, icaOwnerAddress, hostAccountIds, msgs, memo) }
+  // Should compute and pass in timeout related things or this should be done in sendexecuteTx? return sequence= sendexecuteTx(portId, channelId, icaOwnerAddress, hostAccountIds, msgs, memo) }
 ```